 After crash in a coma

 Lauda never lost consciousness after his crash, until slipping into a coma in the ambulance.
 There is video of him walking and moving around, talking to others and even feeling the burns on his head.
 I’d imagine he would even have said to others in that moment that he was okay.
-Clearly he wasn’t, but the full impact had yet to be felt and it appears as though he is fine.
+Clearly he wasn’t, but the full impact had yet to be felt even though he appears to be mostly fine in the minutes afterward.

 Lauda reminds me of many clients who come for therapy.
 They’re blocked in their life or relationships and confused about why they just can’t seem to do any better.
 Then I hear the history that they have “survived” and it all makes sense: loss, loneliness, neglect, abuse, divorce, job loss, health crisis.
 They have survived their “crash,” but the pain, sadness and fear from those events has yet to be processed and worked through.
 When I suggest that it looks like they’re still “stuck in first gear” and that it doesn’t look like the past is done for them yet, I hear things like this: “I’ve forgiven and forgotten;” “I can’t change the past, so why dwell on it;” “I’ve moved on;” “I don’t think it was that bad;” or “Other people had it a lot worse than me.”
 In reality, the good and bad from a person’s life experience come forward with them, and the bad parts often need help from others to finally be done.
 So to begin the process of healing, you first have to acknowledge there are wounds.